 She joined our Storymaking course.
 In this course, children make their own story, illustrate them and finally prepare their own storybooks.
 We put them on our website, and anyone can download them for their own children.

-Like Odri, Raiyan and Rina, there are over 400 children now regularly attending Kids Time’s AfterSchool Program in 5 centers across Dhaka and Chittagong.
-It’s the only Bangladeshi After-school Program brand – Kids Time – an initiative of Light of Hope Ltd. The reason behind starting such an initiative is to help children to unleash and then nurture their inner creativity.
+Like Odri, Raiyan and Rina, there are over 500 children now regularly attending Kids Time in 7 centers across Dhaka.
+It’s the largest Bangladeshi after-school brand.
+Light of Hope Ltd, the education company behind Kids Time started such an initiative is to help children to unleash and then nurture their inner creativity.
 Kids Time focuses on improving creativity, problem-solving skills, and emotional intelligence among children between 4-10 years old.

 Through the world-class curriculum and engaging activity, Kids Time already became a place for children’s inspiration, imagination and creativity.